Last Updated: February 2026

-The ieGAT is a challenging admission test created by IE University that will thoroughly examine your numerical, verbal, and abstract reasoning abilities under a tight time limit.
+The ie admission test or ieGAT is a challenging test created by IE University that will thoroughly examine your numerical, verbal, and abstract reasoning abilities under a tight time limit.
 Since the ieGAT exam can only be taken once, the stakes are high and the resulting stress can damage your score.

-This is why focused preparation for the ieGAT Test is key, and with our accurately and expertly designed ieGAT Test preparation pack you will get everything you need to ace the test, including:
+This is why focused preparation for the ieGAT Test is key, and with our accurately and expertly designed ieGAT Test preparation pack you will get everything you need to ace the test.

 For the computerized test version: